CSCfi/rems/docs/configuration.md

 ## Themes

 Custom themes can be used by creating a file, for example `my-custom-theme.edn`, and specifying its location in the `:theme-path` configuration parameter.
 The theme file can override some or all of the theme attributes (see `:theme` in [config-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/config-defaults.edn)).
 Static resources can be placed in a `public` directory next to the theme configuration file.

-See [theme-lbr](https://github.com/CSCfi/rems/tree/master/theme-lbr) for an example theme.
+TODO: example theme

 To quickly validate that all UI components look right navigate to `/#/guide`.
 See it in action at <https://rems2demo.csc.fi/#/guide>.